Customs Trade Partnership Against Terrorism (C-TPAT) - Definition

-The Customs-Trade Partnership Against Terrorism (C-TPAT) is a security program that was launched to protect the supply-chain private companies from the impacts of terrorism.
+The Customs-Trade Partnership Against Terrorism (C-TPAT) is a security program that was launched to protect the supply-chain of private companies from the impacts of terrorism.
 C-TPAT is overseen by Customs and Border Protection (CBP), a U.S based agency.
-When C-TPAT was launched in 2001, it had seven participants which were large companies in the United States before its membership significantly increased.
+When C-TPAT was launched in 2001, it had seven participants which were large companies in the United States Since then, its membership significantly increased.

 Types of participants in C-TPAT